visoft/goodbye-syntax-highlighter/readme.txt

 So there you have it.
 This WordPress plugin will go through and process your SyntaxHighlighter style blocks into ones that highlight.js works with out-of-the-box.
 It will also add the language that you have specified with the `brush` class and add it as a class on the `<code />` element ([following the HTML5 recommendation](http://www.w3.org/html/wg/drafts/html/master/text-level-semantics.html#the-code-element)).
 Nothing is changed in the DB, so if you decide to go back to SyntaxHighlighter, you can without any issues.

+## GeSHi
+This plugin now supports conversion of [GeSHi](http://qbnz.com/highlighter/) style code blocks!
+Now you can move from plugins such as [WP-Syntax](http://wordpress.org/extend/plugins/wp-syntax/) and [WP-GeSHi-Highlight](http://wordpress.org/extend/plugins/wp-geshi-highlight) to highlight.js.

+GeSHi uses the syntax that is *close* to SyntaxHighlighter, except instead of putting the language in the `class` attribute, it uses the `lang` attribute.
+Similar to the SyntaxHighligher conversion, it will go through and process your GeSHi style blocks into ones that highlight.js works with out-of-the-box.
+It will also add the language that you have specified with the `lang` attribute and add it as a `class` on the `<code />` element.

 == Installation ==

 Installation is standard and straight forward.